LemmenAid/coastal-gardens/README.md

 #### Navigation Bar

-* Featured on all pages, the full responsive navigation bar includes links to the Home page, About, Features, Sign Up, Login, and Contact Us page and is identical in each page to allow for easy navigation.
-This will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+* Featured on all pages, the full responsive navigation bar includes links to the Home page, About, Features, Sign Up, Login, and Contact Us page and is identical on each page to allow for easy navigation.

 * If a member is logged in the Dashboard page and Member Stories page will also be visible in the navigation bar.